 This page gives an overview of the Reflection Render Elements and explains how they are used for compositing.
-Below is some basic information on the six reflection passes that can be rendered out through V-Ray.
-Specific usage for each of these elements can be found on their own details pages, under this section.

 The Reflection Render Elements store reflection information calculated from the materials' reflection values in the scene.
 Surfaces with no reflection values set in their material(s) will contain no information in the render pass and therefore render as black.